GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting_json.md

 ### Configure the Dial Test Task {#config-task}

-At present, the dialing test task supports four dialing test types, namely HTTP, TCP, ICMP and WEBSOCKET services.
+At present, the dialing test task supports five dialing test types, namely HTTP, TCP, ICMP, WEBSOCKET and GRPC services.
 The JSON format is as follows:

 ```json
 {